emanuelelaface/USBtoC64/README.md

 There is an additional switch to make the board work in mouse mode or joystick mode.
 In mouse mode, any connected device will use the analog mouse, so a program like GEOS can be controlled with a USB mouse or a gamepad.
 In joystick mode, the board uses the joystick pins for any kind of device.
 This means that some games, like graphic adventure games (e.g., Maniac Mansion), can be played with a mouse even if they were originally designed for a game controller.

 The target computer selection (C64 / AMIGA / ATARI) is user-selectable and stored in non-volatile memory, so it persists across reboots.
-To change it you must connect a USB mouse to the adapter, then press and hold one mouse button for about 5 seconds until the LED blinks.
+To change it you must connect a USB mouse to the adapter, turn on the computer and, within the first 30 seconds from the boot, press and hold one mouse button for about 5 seconds until the LED blinks.
 The button you hold selects the target machine:
 - **Left button**: Commodore 64
 - **Right button**: AMIGA
 - **Middle button**: ATARI